CXO531/ElectroMap/README.md

 The software is available as

 [1] MATLAB source code.
 To run this version, MATLAB is required along with the Image Processing, Signal Processing, Statistics and Machine Learning and the Curve Fitting toolbox.
-Recommended for use with MATLAB 2018a or later.
+Recommended for use with MATLAB 2016b or later.
 Previous MATLAB releases have not been fully tested, altough can be used to run the software.

 To run the software -

 Download/clone ALL files in 'Source Code' folder.
+Unzip files
 Open and run 'ElectroMap.m'

 [2] Standalone .exe (windows) or .dmg (MAC) applications